 As co-founder and creative director of Akb Architects, Kelly Buffey is internationally recognized as one of Canada’s leading architects in the private residential realm.
 Throughout her career, Kelly’s work has been distinguished for architectural excellence integrated with a holistic approach to interior design.
 Her comprehensive perspective results in buildings of exceptional resolution and an uncommon level of refinement.
 Inspired by the experiential qualities of space, Kelly synthesizes the humane aspects of architecture with a rigorous process of design.

 Kelly is a graduate of the University of Toronto where she received her master’s degree with distinction as recipient of the Toronto Architectural Guild Medal.
 She also received a highly awarded Bachelor of Applied Arts in Interior Design from Ryerson Polytechnic University and a Bachelor of Arts from Queen’s University.
-Kelly is a registered architect with the Ontario Association of Architects and a Fellow of the Royal Architectural Institute of Canada for her professional eminence in design, which is one of the highest honours the institute can confer upon a member.
+Kelly is a registered architect with the Ontario Association of Architects and has been awarded fellowship to the Royal Architectural Institute of Canada for her professional eminence in design, which is one of the highest honours the institute can confer upon a member.